Gnaws8/nomic-aug2017/rules.md

 #### 105: Player Status
 > a) A player has a status that is `active` or `inactive`.
 >
-> b) A player may submit an amendment to change their own status.
+> b) A player may submit an amendment to change their own status from active to inactive.
 This amendment is considered approved immediately upon submitting.
 >
+> c) A player may submit an amendment to change their own status from inactive to active.
+This amendment is voted on in accordance with the current rules on amendments.
+>
-> c) An active player may submit an amendment to change the status of another player.
+> d) An active player may submit an amendment to change the status of another player.
 This amendment is voted on in accordance with the current rules on amendments.